Other name: New Zealand Mountain Parrot.

 Louie is a very confident and cheeky bird.
 He loves to be the centre of attention, and often pushes the other kea aside.
 Louie is a quick study and loves learning new things at training sessions, which are done to help keep their minds stimulated.

 Ollie has been with us since 2010 and was initially very shy, but has since found his place and become much more confident.
 He came to us not being able to fly due to chewing his own flight feathers, probably due to him having arthritis.
 Even though he feels better, the habit is still with him.
 Since he is not the best flyer we installed a cat door so he doesn't have to fly over any high barriers.

 Hatched: Approximately 2011.

 Rory came to live at Paradise in 2018 from a private breeder.
-He is still very shy with people, but he didn't take long to become part of our flock - even though he hadn't lived with other birds for several years.
-Being a lot younger than the other kea, he asserted his dominance fairly quickly and is now pretty high in the hierarchy.
+He is still very shy with people, but he didn't take long to become part of our flock, even though he hadn't lived with other birds for several years.
+Being a lot younger than the other kea, he asserted his dominance fairly quickly and is now pretty high in the social hierarchy.
 Over time he has begun to participate in behavioural training sessions with our staff, even learning new behaviours just from observing the other kea.